What is Financial Distress?

 - Merge with Another Company: In some cases, it is ordered by the Government to the merger with another profit-making company in the same or another industry that has enough resources to absorb losses and restructure the company.

-- Liquidate: If there are on the chance to revive a company, it is then ordered to liquidate the same.
+- Liquidate: If there are on a chance to revive a company, it is then ordered to liquidate the same.

 This has been a guide to What is Financial Distress & its Meaning.
 Here we discuss how to calculate the cost of financial distress, causes with examples along with its factors.
 You can learn more about from the following articles –